-PGR14.7.1R Where the examiners' recommendations are not unanimous, this will be reported by the Independent Chair to the Research Degrees Award Board (RDAB) which may:
+PGR14.7.1R Where the examiners' recommendations are not unanimous, this will be reported by the Independent Chair to the Taught and Research Degrees Award Board (RDAB) which may:

-uphold a majority recommendation provided that the majority includes at least one external examiner (where there is more than one external examiner); or c. appoint an independent external assessor to review the thesis and make an independent report together with an outcome recommendation to RDAB.
+b. appoint an independent external assessor to review the thesis and make an independent report together with an outcome recommendation to RDAB.
 No further viva voce examination of the candidate will take place within that assessment attempt.
-RDAB will consider all reports and agree an outcome decision in accordance with regulations at PGR14.6.1R.Where this process takes place in the context of resubmission assessment however, outcome B (i.e. a further resubmission for that degree) cannot be granted.
+RDAB will consider all reports and agree an outcome decision in accordance with regulations at PGR14.6.1R.
+Where this process takes place in the context of resubmission assessment however, outcome B (i.e., a further resubmission for that degree) cannot be granted.